 How should you drink Corona for the best flavor?

-Corona should be drunk fresh from either a can or tap poured into a glass.
+Corona should be enjoyed fresh from either a can or tap poured into a glass.
 The Corona bottle, although it feels good in your hand and looks good in a social media post, does not preserve the beer’s flavor well.
 You should always opt for the can or a draft if possible.

 The clear bottle is not as good as either a green or, even better, brown option at preserving the quality of the beer.
 Because it is constantly exposed to light, the beer becomes lightstruck quickly, which drastically impacts the quality of the beer, making it taste and smell ‘skunky.’